As humans our connections to bread is not nutritional. You could never eat bread again, and you would be just fine …. nutritionally.

-Now, there’s Keto bread at Costco, and they’re pretty good if you want to make toast or a grilled cheese or what not.
+Now, there’s Keto bread at Costco, and it’s pretty good if you want to make toast or a grilled cheese or what not.

-If you’re considering buying “Keto” bread, I would still caution you to read the nutrition label because Keto’s popularity as a health trend makes the word “Keto” an effective marketing tool that translates into BIG money for marketers.
+If you’re considering buying “Keto” bread, I would still caution you to carefully read the nutrition label.
+Keto’s popularity as a health trend makes the word “Keto” an effective marketing tool that translates into BIG money for marketers.